Efficient Distributed Decomposition and Routing Algorithms in Minor-Free Networks and Their Applications: Distributed information gathering

 Since $r = C \cdot \left( \frac{|\Vsp|}{|X_{\vstar}|} \cdot \log \frac{1}{f} + \log \tmix(\widetilde{\Gsp})\right)$, by selecting $C$ to be a sufficiently large number, the above probability can be made at most $\frac{f}{2r \tmix(\widetilde{\Gsp})}$, as required. \end{proof}

-\paragraph{Derandomization.} \cref{lem:goodmsg-1,lem:goodmsg-2} imply that each message is good with probability at least $1-f$, so the algorithm described above solves the information gathering problem in expectation.
+\paragraph{Derandomization.} \cref{lem:goodmsg-1,lem:goodmsg-2} imply that each message is good with probability at least $1-f$, so the algorithm described above solves the information-gathering problem in expectation.
 We can derandomize the algorithm without worsening the asymptotic round complexity.

 \begin{lemma} Let $G=(V,E)$ be a $\phi$-expander, and select $\vstar \in V$ such that $\deg(\vstar)$ equals the maximum degree $\Delta$ of $G$.
 Suppose each vertex $v \in V$ wants to send $\deg(v)$ messages of $O(\log n)$ bits to $\vstar$.
 For any $0 < f < \frac{1}{2}$, there exists a routing schedule that can be encoded as a string of